-Summary & Conclusions
+Summary and Conclusions

-A new BASF Accelerated Acid Test procedure for the Q-Sun was developed jointly by BASF and Q-Lab Corporation.
+A new BASF Accelerated Acid Test procedure was developed jointly by BASF and Q-Panel Lab Products.
 The procedure identified and incorporated all of the known critical test parameters.
 In order to accomplish this, BASF developed a simulated acid rain solution and Q-Panel modified the Q-Sun Xenon Test Chamber.
-Correlation between the new procedure and the Jacksonville natural exposures are better than, or equal to, the correlation between Jacksonville's year to year results.
+Correlation between the new procedure and the Jacksonville natural exposures are better than, or equal to, the correlation between Jacksonville year to year results.